concentration, 5 minutes/mana

 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-On a successful save, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.
+On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.

-When a creature enters the wall’s area for the first time on a turn or starts its turn there, the creature must make a Reflex saving throw.
+A creature that enters the wall’s area for the first time on a turn or starts its turn there must make a Reflex saving throw.

-You can increase the damage by 1d6 for each additional mana or psi expended.
+You can increase the damage by 1d8 for each additional mana expended.